Pre-Columbian trans-Bering Strait contact

 The similar cultures of peoples across the Bering Strait in both Siberia and Alaska suggest human travel between the two places ever since the strait was formed.
 After Paleo-Indians arrived during the Last Glacial Period and began the settlement of the Americas, a second wave of people from Asia came to Alaska around 8000 BCE.
 These "Na-Dene" peoples, who share many linguistic and genetic similarities not found in other parts of the Americas, populated the far north of the Americas and only made it as far south as Oasisamerica.
 It is suggested that by 4000–3000 BCE Paleo-Eskimo peoples began coming to the Americas from Siberia.
-Eskimo tribes live today in both Asia and North America and there is much evidence that they lived in Asia even in prehistory.
+Inuit tribes live today in both Asia and North America and there is much evidence that they lived in Asia even in prehistory.

 Metal artifacts

 Bronze artifacts discovered in a 1,000-year-old house in Alaska suggest pre-Columbian trade.
 Bronze working had not been developed in Alaska at the time, and the findings suggest the bronze came from nearby Asia—possibly China, Korea, or Russia.
 Also inside the house were found the remains of obsidian artifacts, which have a chemical signature that indicates the obsidian is from the Anadyr River valley in Russia.

 Pre-Columbian contact between Alaska and Kamchatka via the subarctic Aleutian Islands would have been conceivable, but the two settlement waves on this archipelago started on the American side and its western continuation, the Commander Islands, remained uninhabited until after Russian explorers encountered the Aleut people in 1741.
 There is no genetic or linguistic evidence for earlier contact along this route.
-The Asian war bow appears to have been introduced to North America in the 8th century via the Bering Strait, as well as laminar armour in the 10th century.
+The Asian war bow appears to have been introduced to North America in the 7th century via the Bering Strait, as well as laminar armour in the 9th century.

 In June 2016, Purdue University published the results of research on six metal and composite metal artifacts excavated from a late prehistoric archaeological context at Cape Espenberg on the northern coast of the Seward Peninsula in Alaska.
 Also part of the team were researchers from the University of Georgia and the University of Pennsylvania.
 The report is the first evidence that metal from Asia reached prehistoric North America before the contact with Europeans, stating that X-ray fluorescence identified two of these artifacts as smelted industrial alloys with large proportions of tin and lead.
 The presence of smelted alloys in a prehistoric Inuit context in northwest Alaska was demonstrated for the first time and indicated the movement of Eurasian metal across the Bering Strait into North America before sustained contact with Europeans.